io-sea/hestia/doc/UserGuide.md

 #### Authentication
 Requests for creating resources need to include information about the User making the request.
 Hestia currently supports a simple token-based Authentication.
 To find the token for the default user you can go to: http://localhost:8080/api/v1/users in your web browser.

-Create a new object do:
+To create a new object do:

 ```bash
 curl -X PUT -H "authorization: DoaDrn1Y5h/8KTpYE/DXUGimWhpMk5e/Y3utspFArc8=" $HESTIA_ENDPOINT/api/v1/objects